TomFanHM/firebase-discussion/README.md

 - `auth`: Firebase Auth instance.
 - `usersCollection`: The name of the Firestore collection where user data is stored.
 - `identifier`: A unique identifier for the discussion.
-- `oauthOptions`: Configuration for OAuth providers, with boolean values to enable/disable each.
+- `providers`: Configuration for OAuth providers, with boolean values to enable/disable each.

 ## Contributing